mirnavazquez/Find_all_pfams/Rmarkdown/2020_09_04-PFAM_protocol.md

 python3.8 mebs/scripts/groups_1_mod.py out_file2.tsv
 ```

-With your output files create a file like looks like this:
+With your output files create a file that looks like this:

     ##           Genomes  Groups
     ## 1     AB_03_Bin_3 Group 3